 You can make the legs fairly thick but keep in mind that you don’t want them to be so heavy that they weigh the cake down.

 I also inserted a bubble tea straw into the center of the top tier.
 Something has to support this big noggin!…

 Hello Octopus!
 This octopus head is a Rice Cereal Treat—actually, about 6 of them.
-Measures approximately 3 1/2″ tall.
-Covered the Rice Krispie ball just as I do in my Teddy Bear Birthday video (coat with sugar glue, then cover with fondant.)
+It measures approximately 3 ½″ tall.

 Here’s the underside…